Nur Jahan

 More decisive and proactive than her husband, Nur Jahan is considered by certain historians to have been the real power behind the throne for more than a decade.
 Wielding a level of power and influence unprecedented for a Mughal empress, she was granted honours and privileges never enjoyed by any of her predecessors or successors, such as having coinage struck in her name.
-Her pre-eminence was in part made possible by her husband Jahangir's addiction to alcohol and opium and his frequent ill-health.
+It is wrongly assumed that her pre-eminence was in part made possible by her husband Jahangir's addiction to hunting, alcohol, and opium and his frequent ill-health.
+This reflects a Western, Eurocentric, and masculinist interpretation of what actually took place.
+Nur Jahan rose to the position of a co-sovereign not because of her husband's abdication or incapacity to rule, but rather due to her intellect, political skill, and the ability to forge strategic alliances in the imperial court.